candy-kingdom/mints/CONTRIBUTING.md

 # Contributing to {Name}

 Thanks for considering to contribute.
-We're open for any kind of contribution and help.
+We're open for any improvements.

 ## Creating an issue
 Use one of our issue templates to either submit a bug or request a feature.